funkybob/puppy/README.md

 If the value has expired, the callback is invoked and expected to set the new value, as well as return it.

 When the status is locked for update, a shorter expirey time is used in case the task fails.
 This time is the `update_time`.

-    cache.pset(key, value, timeout=None, update_time=30):

-This works like set, but also updates the status key to indicate it's current.
-It also updates the status expirey time.

 The key's timeout will be set to (timeout + 2 * update_time)